 funny how that works.

-Anonymous asked: SHITHEAD
+Anonymous said: SHITHEAD

 so glad I turned anon back on

-Anonymous asked: u think it's nice guy behavior when a dude opens the door for you you express your mild discomfort by saying something like "oh, you shouldn't have" he then says "i'm a gentleman" omg, he's f*cking gentle alright i cannot stand that guy, god
+Anonymous said: u think it's nice guy behavior when a dude opens the door for you you express your mild discomfort by saying something like "oh, you shouldn't have" he then says "i'm a gentleman" omg, he's f*cking gentle alright i cannot stand that guy, god

 thanks for telling me what i think

-Anonymous asked: I find the whole Idea of the "Friend Zone" utterly ridiculous.
+Anonymous said: I find the whole Idea of the "Friend Zone" utterly ridiculous.
 When I meet a woman I am attracted to, I make it clear at the start that I could be interested in dating down the road, but I would like to get to know her first and am content with friendship should that be her choice.
 It's very simple.
 Make your intentions clear and take rejection like an adult.
 BUT, circulating this stereotype is bad because it can cause men to be rejected when they are perceived as meeting even a tiny part of it.

 You’re putting the cart before the horse.
 The Nice Guy label is not a stereotype of all men, it’s a label applied after people have started exhibiting Nice Guy behavior.